chiffa/BioFlow/dev_log.rst

  - DONE: [CRITICAL] ascii in gdf export crashes (should be solved with Py3's utf8)

 Bigger refactors
 ****************

+ - TODO: [USABILITY] pull inlined updates printing from evoGANs project.
+    => Currently the percentages are managed by log.info(calls) => Providing an in-line update would require a print(<log message>, end='\r') => Change log management so that the info gets logged into a file without rising to the surface and couple all the log.info with a "print"

  - TODO: [FEATURE] [DECIDE IF IMPLEMENT] add flow calculation for real samples saving to mongodb, + buffering (if unchanged InteractomeInstance and other secondary formatting, just retrieve the